51. Customer-Centricity Circle

 Key Elements

-The four types of presentations are the following:
+The seven sets of opposite sins and virtues are the following:

 Key Insights